Rajpratik71/Mininet-wiki/FAQ.md

 ### Help!
 I can't import the `.ovf` into VirtualBox/VMware/etc.!

-(Unfortunately VirtualBox 4.3.4 refuses to import the 2.1.0 `.ovf`.)
+Unfortunately, when VirtualBox was updated to 4.3.4, it stopped being able to import the 2.1.0 `.ovf`.
+Some other VMMs may also not be able to import it directly, but there is an easy workaround.

 If you extract the `.zip` file, you should see a `.vmdk` disk image file.
 You should be able to create a new virtual machine in VirtualBox/VMware/etc. - and you should be able to specify that this new VM should use an existing disk image file, and you should select the Mininet `.vmdk` file.
 Configure, boot, and enjoy!